janosgyerik/articles/hacking-contest-lessons/level4.md

 ## Level 4: avoid unsafe library functions

-The source code on this level is surprisingly simple:
+The source code of this level is surprisingly simple:
 ```
 void fun(char *str) {
   char buf[1024];